bingotang1981/natt/docs/design.md

 Notes:
 - Reconnection has **no retry limit**; it retries indefinitely until the server recovers or the client is stopped via Stop()
-- Each reconnection goes through the full registration and proxy request flow
+- Each reconnection goes through the full registration and config query flow
 - Data connection disconnection does not affect the control connection.
 When the server detects a data connection drop, it sends a TunnelClose notification via the control connection to instruct the client to close the corresponding local connection
 ```